Support for Nat Map Activities in Papua - New Guinea 1960s - 1970s

 1966-67: Nat Map surveyor DP Dave Cook assisted PNG Department of Lands, Surveys and Mines staff in the early stages of undertaking survey observations to determine the positions of monuments on the proposed international border between the then Territory of Papua New Guinea and the Indonesian province of Irian Jaya.† The survey was carried out in conjunction with survey teams from the Indonesian government.† One of the PNG Administration surveyors on this survey was Bruce Willington who later joined Nat Map.† The survey was supported by helicopters and fixed wing aircraft.† Helicopters were used to position survey parties and to take spot photography.† One of the helicopter pilots involved was John Hurrell.

-1973: Nat Map surveyor Jim Steed and other Nat Mappers were engaged in a crustal movement survey in PNGís Markham Valley. †The Valley runs inland for about 160 kilometres from the north-east coast port of Lae.† (Between September 1943 and April 1944 Australiaís 7th Division was engaged in heavy fighting against the Japanese in the Markham Valley as part of the Ramu Valley-Finisterre Range campaign.)† The 1973 survey had aerial support from a float-equipped Bell 47G3 helicopter.
+1973: Nat Map surveyors Brian Murphy, Jim Steed and Steve Bennett were engaged in a crustal movement survey in PNGís Markham Valley. †The Valley runs inland for about 160 kilometres from the north-east coast port of Lae.† (Between September 1943 and April 1944 Australiaís 7th Division was engaged in heavy fighting against the Japanese in the Markham Valley as part of the Ramu Valley-Finisterre Range campaign.)† The 1973 survey had aerial support from a float-equipped Bell 47G3 helicopter.
+Brian Murphy then took a party including Jim Steed, Don Gray and Bob Bryant to New Britain and New Ireland, PNG, to carry out Model 8 laser Geodimeter proving measurements for a later crustal geodynamics survey which was measured in 1975.
+A chartered Airfast Jetranger helicopter, piloted by Alan LeLec, was used for station access, including The Mother which overlooked Rabaul.
+This same helicopter was again used on the subsequent 1973 Torres Strait tide gauge survey.

 1975: Nat Map surveyor Jim Steed and others were supported by a float-equipped Bell 47G3 helicopter when undertaking a survey St Georges Channel in the Bismarck Archipelago between New Ireland and New Britain in the Pacific Ocean north-east of Papua New Guinea.